 Fair Market Value

 The Fair Market Value (FMV) is the price at which your company shares are valued at any given point in time.
 Your employer should provide you with a fair market value at the time of the stock option exercise.

 The FMV of a publicly-traded company is straightforward.
 It’s typically the end-of-day market price on the stock exchange.

 However, getting the FMV of a private company can be tricky.
 You will not have a publicly available price.
 For that reason, startups will hire a third-party expert to calculate the FMV based on recent rounds of funding, comparable company analysis, discounted cash flows, and expected revenue growth projections.

 When evaluating your job offer, you can ask if your employer will allow for your stock options early exercise.
 Under IRC § 83(b) election, you can exercise your stock grants early and recognize them as compensation.
 This election can potentially save you taxes in the long run.
 The early exercise is especially advantageous for employees and founders of early-stage startups.
 By choosing early exercise, you pay income taxes at the low fair market value now.
 No income tax will be due at the time of vesting.
 When you sell your shares, you will owe capital gain taxes on the difference between the sale price and the early exercise price.

 If your future employer is a public corporation, you can easily sell your shares upon exercise.
 Selling shares can help you pay taxes on your earnings and diversify your investments.

 The liquidity challenge occurs when you are working for a private company.
 There will be no public market for the stock.
-You must plan for holding your shares for a long period.
-Furthermore, exercising stock options can trigger certain taxable, which you will have to cover from your personal savings.
+You must plan to hold your shares for a long period.
+Furthermore, exercising stock options can trigger certain taxes, which you will have to cover from your personal savings.